 Having slept for a couple of hours, Mahesh woke up in the midst of a slight turbulence.
 As he turned to get back to his slumber, he noticed the science fiction book lying in the gentleman’s backpack. ” A nicely written book, i must say ” he said looking at the gentleman.
 After a long time, he had started a conversation with someone on a flight.The man smiled and agreed with him, extending his hand to introduce himself.
 In the midst of the chat, Mahesh came to know that the man was an engineer getting back to work after a short vacation.
 Mahesh himself was an engineer who had veered off the traditional path by venturing into a writing career.
 He had developed a disdain for engineering and had a pretty dim view of India’s engineering factories.
 “Must be another IT engineer ” , he thought.
 “So, what do you do “, he asked, appearing curious in a sarcastic way.
 The man replied, “Iam a Biomedical engineer”.

 Mahesh had heard about Biomedical engineering from a few relatives who had eventually ended up in software.
-“So do you work for an IT company “, he asked the man.
-“No, we use technology in our work” , he replied.
+“So do you work for an IT company? “, he asked the man.
+“No, we use technology in our work” , the man replied.
 “We build products that support humans with handicaps”.
 For a moment, Mahesh froze.
 It was as though the man had read his thoughts !
 Seeing Mahesh speechless, the man asked “whats the matter, is everything ok?” .